creator of merz

 “I know for sure that a great day will come for myself and for other important individuals of the abstract movement when we shall influence a whole generation, only I fear that I will personally not live to see the day.”

-One of the most important works of art Schwitters created was a sculpture which he called ‘The Cathedral of Erotic Misery’, or his Merzbau.
-The sculpture with its phallic column constantly evolved.
+One of the most important works of art Schwitters created was a sculpture which he called his Merzbau.
+The sculpture started with ‘The Cathedral of Erotic Misery’ which was a phallic column, and over time, he constantly evolved and added other new columns to the assemblage.
 It was unfinished because it was unfinishable; it was environmental and engulfing in scope, but its significance was that it marked the birth of installation or conceptual art that we see today.
 The Hanover Merzbau was destroyed by bombs in 1943.

 Not only did Schwitters paint his Merz collages, and work on the sculpture, but he also wrote and performed his abstract poems, sounds without words.
 These became popular and Schwitters became quite a cabaret artist.